applicaster/AppleApplicasterFrameworks/README.md

 ## :mortar_board: How it works?

-- All scripts of the repo automation inside `Scripts` folder
+- All of the automation scripts are contained inside of the `Scripts` folder
-- Automation contains from two general scripts.
+- Automation contains two main scripts.
 	- Validate Frameworks: It checks if defined frameworks in `FrameworksData.plist` has all files that needed to support framework.
-This script called on each commit.
+This script is called on each commit.
 If validation failed CI build will be finished with fail
-	- Publish Frameworks: Script check if framework need to be published.
+	- Publish Frameworks: Script checks if framework needs to be published.
 Previous frameworks data saved in `.versions_automation.json`.
-It compare new data in `FrameworksData.plist` and  `.versions_automation.json` all diffs framework or not existing will be published.
-This script called on `master` branch only.Script is doing next steps:
+It compares new data in `FrameworksData.plist` and  `.versions_automation.json` all diffs in frameworks or not existing will be published.
+This script is called on `master` branch only.
+Script is will do the following:
-		- Get current data in format `2020.15.0.20-1-6` This string will be used as `git tag`
+		- Get current date in format `2020.15.0.20-1-6` This string will be used as `git tag`
-		- Go throught all templates in [ejs](https://ejs.co) format for frameworks that need to be updated.
-It update to new `version number` in `ejs` key `<%= version_id %>` and `git tag` in `ejs` key` <%= new_tag %>`.
+		- Go throught all templates that are in [ejs](https://ejs.co) format for frameworks that need to be updated.
+It updates to a new `version number` in `ejs` key `<%= version_id %>` and `git tag` in `ejs` key` <%= new_tag %>`.

 		** Template List**